 To the untrained eye, there’s little or no distinction between the three recognized variations of “The Lute Player.”
-Almost an identical in composition, the work all depict a younger, doe-eyed topic in white robes, instrument in hand and turned barely away from the viewer.
+Almost equivalent in composition, the work all depict a younger, doe-eyed topic in white robes, instrument in hand and turned barely away from the viewer.
 Each seems to hold Italian painter Caravaggio’s signature mastery of sunshine and shadow.

 “I may go to a conservation scientist and ask them to analyze a pigment; I may ask a photographer for an infrared image,” she added.
 “But thinking AI can substitute the educated, critical eye?
 That’s a no-no for me.”